19045 Farmington Road

 • Surface Inspection and Flaw Detection Systems (AVSIS™),

-• On-line Non-contact Dimension Measurement systems (VCMM),
+• On-line Non-contact Dimension Measurement systems (VCMM) provides accurate measures and low GR&R,

-• Assembly Verification systems (monochrome and color),
+• Assembly Verification systems (monochrome and color) or component configuration,

 • Wore and Broken Tool Status Advisor Systems (CNC-TSA™),